 If you’re a small business owner or independent contractor who’s suffering from the economic impact of the coronavirus/COVID-19 pandemic, the Paycheck Protection Program (PPP) could help save your company and your employees—if you act now and skip common mistakes that could get you rejected.
-Congress has approved additional funds for the PPP, and the program will be open until March 31, 2021 or until funding runs out.
-Now Fundbox can connect you and assist you with a streamlined application process through our partnership with Cross River Bank.
+Congress has approved additional funds for the PPP, and the program will be open until May 31, 2021 or until funding runs out.
+Fundbox is no longer accepting PPP applications, however, the SBA can help you find a PPP lender.

 To help explain the PPP loan, here are updated answers to some key questions about the loan program, including necessary application documents, authorized uses for the loan, loan forgiveness, and special circumstances for independent contractors.

 How about a quick overview of the PPP program and what it means to small businesses?

 As we all know, due to closures and restrictions, the coronavirus has severely impacted the economy.
 This is especially true for small businesses and their employees, as well as independent contractors.

 On March 27, the government passed the Coronavirus Aid, Relief, and Economic Security Act—the CARES Act, and on December 27, 2020, the Covid Relief Bill was added to renew financial assistance programs.
 These stimulus packages were designed to give financial relief to individuals and businesses that have been negatively affected by the pandemic.

 These acts include two loan options for businesses: the Small Business Administration’s (SBA) Paycheck Protection Program (the PPP), and the SBA’s Economic Injury Disaster Loan, or EIDL.
 This article focuses on just the PPP loan.

 What is a PPP loan?
 What makes it different?
 Why should I be trying to take out yet another loan at a time like this?